OpenBB-finance/OpenBB/website/content/terminal/usage/routines/pipeline-of-commands.md

 ---
-title: Pipeline of commands
+title: The Pipeline of Commands
 sidebar_position: 1
-description: This page provides a detailed understanding of how to use OpenBB Terminal.
+description: This page provides a detailed explanation of the OpenBB Terminal command pipeline.
-  The tutorial video and walkthrough guides to help users automate their investment research process by using single commands and command sequences to manipulate and study data, especially GME's dark pool data.
-Concepts like pipelines of commands, loading stocks, and use of indicators like MACD and EMA are explained.
+  The tutorial video and walkthrough guides users in automating their investment research process by using single commands, and sequences of commands, to manipulate and study data.
 keywords:
+- Hub
+- Routine
+- Community Routines
+- Terminal
+- Architecture
+- EXE
+- Script
 - Single command
 - Pipeline of commands
 - Command sequence